Join our global community of mapstorytellers!

 Even in our digital world, the best work still gets done when human beings come together face-to-face.
 Try working with your local MapTime chapter to organize a community editathon.
-Or, if you’re a teacher, incorporate MapStory into a lesson or an afterschool program.
 Or, take inspiration from Deborah Berry and organize a summer program for high school students at a local library to compose MapStories about issues you care about!
 Check out the video to hear Deborah’s story, and visit the Wiki to find materials to help you organize your event.

 Launch a Community Initiative